vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 harder during the return journey as the suitcase was heavier; however, it was nowhere near as hard as for my Monday March 18 trip.

-After I returned home, I immediately went out again with my bagpack to shop at Walgreens (I left the suitcase at home).
+After I returned home, I immediately went out again with my backpack to shop at Walgreens (I left the suitcase at home).

 ## Monday April 1